Rhoda Abbott: Later life

 As a result of the sinking of the Titanic, Abbott had respiratory problems, including severe bouts of asthma, for the rest of her life.
 On 16 December 1912, she married longtime friend George Charles Williams, and the couple settled in Jacksonville, Florida.
-By 1928, they had returned to England to settle Williams' father's estate in London.
+By 1928, they had returned to England to settle Williams' father's estate in London where he suffered a debilitating stroke.
 Abbott took care of her husband until his death in 1938.

-Abbott died in London of heart failure as a result of hypertension on 18 February 1946, at the age of 73.
+Abbott died in Barnes, Surrey, of heart failure as a result of hypertension on 18 February 1946, at the age of 73.